 “This is no time to celebrate.
 We have a plan to set in motion.”

 “Do not speak.
-Your plans have failed us the revolution thus far.
 It was by your insistence that we followed the Comintern’s Theses to the letter.
-Now their methods have failed us, but they see no future in us anymore.
-We are not some dumping grounds for Western theory.
-We will devise a strategy ourselves.”
+Now their methods have failed us, yet they see no future in us anymore.
+We are not some dumping grounds for trial-and-error theory.
+We must devise a strategy ourselves.”

 “Fine.
 I admit it, the Soviet way isn’t working for us.
 But what do you propose then?
 We base ourselves in history, and theirs is the only successful example we have.”